MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 ### Pages

 Pages is another page on your site.
 You can leverage this page to drive users to the subpages.
-These pages are built with basic components such as text, button, and images, all of which is customizable.
+These pages are built with basic, customizable components such as text, button, and images.

 Select the &lt;...&gt; option to position these pages as needed on your site.